comput3ai/c3-examples/web/README.md

 This will:
 1. Build the main index page
-2. Build each example project
+2. Build each example project with parent environment variables
 3. Copy all built files to `web/dist/` with proper paths

 ## 📦 Adding a New Example